 tsconfig.json configuration file.

 When we developed Strapi v4, we anticipated TypeScript support by introducing an internal typing system.
-This new TypeScript support relies on it, but it will be also very useful for schema & data migration.
+This new TypeScript support relies on it, but it will also be very useful for schema & data migration.

 To test the beta version of TypeScript support, run the command